 Advanced Typing Patterns & Generics in Python

 Modern Python development demands robust static analysis to scale safely.
-This guide explores advanced typing architectures for enterprise codebases.
-We transition from legacy typing module patterns to modern generic syntax.
+This guide explores advanced typing architectures for enterprise codebases: transitioning from legacy typing module patterns to modern generic syntax, achieving cross-tool consistency across major analyzers, enforcing strict CI/CD gates, and maintaining zero-overhead runtime guarantees.

 Modern Generic Syntax & PEP 695 Migration